hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 `kotlinc` does not provide any script to generate code coverage metrics for its test-suite.
 Hence, we are going to compile the test-suite itself by an instrumented version of `kotlinc` to compute the code coverage of its test-suite.

 You can perform the experiments by changing `java` to `kotlin` in the previous commands.
-Note that it would take XXX minutes to compute the code coverage for Kotlin's test-suite.
+Note that it would take up to 30 hours to compute the code coverage for Kotlin's test-suite.

 * Groovy